What are common prompt engineering mistakes?

 Quick Testing Protocol:

-• • Run the prompt 3 times with same input
+1. Run the prompt 3 times with the same input

 Mistake #7: Ignoring Token Limits and Costs

-Long, inefficient prompts waste money and may hit token limits.
+Problem: Long, inefficient prompts waste money and can hit token limits.

 ❌ Inefficient: